A gift as precise as the work.

-Bridge City Tool Works MS-1v2 Miter Square is the smallest fixed blade miter square we make (with a handle) and it is perfect for picture frames and smaller scale work.
+Bridge City Tool Works MS-1v2 MS-1.5v2 MS-2v2 Miter Squares are the smallest fixed blade miter square we make (with a handle) and they are perfect for picture frames and smaller scale work.

-Note: The Miter Square has been designed by John Economaki with an orange insert in the handle which is loose-fitting and allows the tool to be taken apart, should it need to be re-squared.
+Note: These Miter Squares has been designed by John Economaki with an orange insert in the handle which is loose-fitting and allows the tool to be taken apart, should it need to be re-squared.
 It also permits a secure grip when squaring stock.
 The orange insert does not affect the functionality of the tool.